Ebenezer Mackintosh

-Ebenezer Mackintosh (June 20, 1737 – 1816) was a shoemaker who lived in New England in the 18th and 19th centuries.
+Ebenezer Makintosh (June 20, 1737 – 1816) was a shoemaker who lived in New England in the 18th and 19th centuries.
 He is known for his role as a leader in Boston riots protesting the Stamp Act.

 Early life

 Ebenezer Mackintosh was born on June 20, 1737, in Boston to impoverished parents Mary Everet and Moses Macintosh, an intermittent soldier in the 1730s and 1740s.
 Ebenezer lived with them until 1751 when Mary died and Moses departed Boston, leaving the 14-year-old as apprentice to his shoemaker uncle, Ichibod Jones.
 This gave Mackintosh few career possibilities as well as limited opportunities for social mobility; shoemakers in Boston were usually lower class.
 Mackintosh enlisted in the militia in 1754 and was part of the British-colonial mission to Fort Ticonderoga in 1758.
 In 1760, Mackintosh joined Fire Engine Company No. 9 in Boston's South End.
 Meanwhile, he married Elizabeth Maverick in August 1766, with whom he had two children, one of whom was named Paschal Paoli for the Corsican rebel who was at the time leading his ethnically Italian island in revolt against French rule.